 The generosity of alumna Carol Woody '71 helps support students seeking a "real world" experience.
-Deadline for applications for grants for summer 2014 is March 14.
+Deadline for applications for summer grants will be in March.

-Carol Woody Internship Awards are available for academically distinguished students participating in GSWS, with a preference for women students.
+Carol Woody Internship Awards are available for academically distinguished students, with a preference for women students.
 The award is intended to offer a "real world" experience as preparation for professional career and/or post-graduate opportunities.
 The awards are available for students interested in doing an internship during the summer.
 Applicants are asked to submit a one page description of where they will spend their internship, why they chose this particular internship, and what they hope to gain from the experience.
 Please include an estimate of expenses.
 Awards usually range from $200-$400 depending on available funds.
-Applications should be submitted online to [[jmholly, Jenny Holly]], Academic Program Coordinator for GSWS by Friday, March 14, 2014 at 5.00 pm.
+Applications should be submitted online to the GSWS Administrative and Fiscal Coordinator.
 Subject line should read: Carol Woody Application: Last Name, First Name.